-Problems with loading, catching, handling for vet/farrier, clipping, and stable vices such as cribbing and weaving/box walking.
+Problems with loading and travelling, catching, handling for vet/farrier, clipping, and stable vices such as cribbing and weaving/box walking.
 Ridden problems such as napping, bucking, rearing, bolting, nervous and spooky behaviour.
-Foals and young horses, such as issues with weaning and socialising.
+Weaning and socialising issues in foals and young horses.
 I also specialise in rescue horses and the particular problems that these horses can present, such as the results of severe trauma.

 In order to rule out, or work with any medical issues, I work on the referral of the veterinary surgeon.
 If you haven’t been referred by your vet then I will seek their permission before taking on your case.